KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

            Fully Khaonically Expressed
 ```

-The vertical axis represents the spectrum of expression ratios across the Tumbling Multiverse.
-Our universe occupies one position on this infinite continuum.
+The vertical axis represents the spectrum of expression ratios within the Tumbling Multiverse.
+Our universe occupies one position on this continuum of structurally permitted expressions.

 > **Diagram Note:**
 > The Tumble is set into motion by Zenet (Motive Infinity, Φ₂) — the motive field of the Principle of Sufficient Reason. ⦿ Kaion marks the convergence point where expression ratios resolve into balance, but Zenet is the structural breath that drives emanation across the spectrum.